Most Active Stories

 “Valencia Street is not going to be what it was,” she says.
 “And frankly, in 1995 people used to poop in our front step.
 So it wasn’t a dream time.
 But what we can continue to serve as is like this reminder of the community that Valencia Street used to have, in terms of artists and creative people, and people who wanted to talk to each other and didn’t want to sit in a box.”

-For information about events at Lost Weekend, visit the store’s website.
+For information about how to get in touch with the owners, or to see upcoming events at Lost Weekend, visit the store’s website.

 Arts & Culture